IAmPolarExpress/Bahasa-Indonesia-Ling-508-Project/README.md

 # *What's next?*
 I plan to expand this project by integrating a full Indonesian word database, improve efficiency by having the SQL calls made on a call-by-call basis rather than having the whole database loaded into memory, and perhaps even make my original word segmentation and phonics goals become a reality, even though I set them aside for other goals for now.
 I also consider it essential that I get functionality for multiple word Senses up and running long-term.

+Additionally, the framework for returned data from the API is *extremely* basic, only returning a list of strings.
+I would like to have data paired with descriptors in a dictionary format in the short-term and, long-term, I would like it to be much more presentable and pleasant to look at than it is now.

 The framework for this software is something that I also hope to make more "portable" and able to be adapted for other languages and language types.
 Right now, all of the SQL database stuff is "baked in", but I would like to make it more modular.
 That is beyond the scope of the course that this project was for, of course, but it is something that I would love to make happen! :)